Electro-Pneumatic Control is used in air compressors to regulate the discharge air pressure.

 Precautions for a smooth operation of the electro-pneumatic control

 01) Keep control filters clean, by draining the moisture collected in the filter bowl.
-Otherwise, this will mix up with dust, oil & other materials and forms paste and restrict the air flow of air or sometimes enter into the inlet valves.
+Otherwise, this will mix up with dust, oil & other materials and form a paste and restrict the airflow of air or sometimes enter into the inlet valves.